This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-- Brush the steaks lightly with oil and season generously with salt and pepper.
+- Pat both sides of the steaks with paper towels to remove moisture.
+Brush the steaks lightly with oil and season generously with salt and pepper.

 - Return the skillet to the stovetop set over low heat.
-Turn steaks and top each with a tablespoon of butter.
+Turn the steaks and top each with a tablespoon of butter.
 Tilt the skillet while spooning melted butter over the steaks for 2-3 minutes.
 Check for doneness with an instant read thermometer and remove from the skillet when they reach your desired doneness.

-- To serve, drizzle the steaks with the brown butter remaining in the skillet.
+- Allow the steaks to rest for 5 minutes.
+To serve, drizzle the steaks with the brown butter remaining in the skillet.

 Notes